scrapbird/sinkholed/README.md

 ### Installing

 You can install `sinkholed` and its accompanying plugins wherever you like.
-Just ensure that the config map in the `Plugins` section of the config file points to the correct path of the desired plugin.
 Here is an example installation:

 - elasticsearch.so: `/usr/local/lib/sinkholed/elasticsearch.so`
 - samplefs.so: `/usr/local/lib/sinkholed/samplefs.so`
+- smtpd.so: `/usr/local/lib/sinkholed/smtpd.so`
 - sinkholecli: `/usr/local/bin/sinkholecli`
 - sinkholed: `/usr/local/bin/sinkholed`
-- smtpd.so: `/usr/local/lib/sinkholed/smtpd.so`

 And here is an accompanying config file, placed in `/etc/sinkholed/sinkholed.yml` that uses the above install locations: